adedomin/csc341-project/gym.md

 ----------- ----------- ---------- -----------------------------------
 column name type        typeof key description
 ----------- ----------- ---------- -----------------------------------
-person_id   NUMERIC(6)  PK/FK      The primary identifier of a
+person_id   NUMERIC(10) PK/FK      The primary identifier of a
                                    customer, from person.

 last_pay    Date        n/a        Indicates if this customer is up to
                                    date with their membership fees.

-is_active   Boolean     n/a        Programmatically indicates if
+is_active   CHAR(1)     n/a        Programmatically indicates if
                                    customer is up to date with payment Determined by since field in parent
                                    and last_pay date